 Outcomes Contributors Evidence-informed activities Short term Medium term Longer term NHS GGC • Screening delivery staff • Public Health • HSCP Health Improvement teams • Practice Development Third sector • Jo's Trust Provide learning on inequalities issues for staff who deliver screening.
 Deliver service improvements aimed at those who face specific barriers to access.
 Promote screening programmes in communities.
 Increase awareness of screening among NHS and third sector staff who are not directly involved in screening programmes.
-Staff are aware of the issues impacting on screening uptake and can contribute to addressing these.
-Pathways are in place to support access to screening.
-People have increased knowledge and awareness of screening programmes in the context of their own lives.
+Staff are aware of issues impacting of screening uptake a can contribute to addressing these.
+Pathways are in plus to support access is screening.
+People have increased how ledge and awareness of screening in the context of their ow lives.
 Access barriers to screening are reduced.
 People are able to make an informed choice as to whether to participate in screening.
 Improved uptake in screening at population level and within groups who currently have lower uptake rates.